ionutvmi/extism-golang-example-windows/README.md

 Contains the project configured to run in the https://www.msys2.org/ environment

 ## ./native
-Contains the porject cofigured to run natively on windows.
+Contains the project configured to run natively on windows.